-Last evening when friends Alan and Fiona stopped by for sundowners, we all experienced a night we’ll always remember.
+Last evening when friends Alan and Fiona stopped by for sundowners, we all experienced a night we’ll never forget.
 Not only was the conversation, wine, cocktails, and food freely flowing, but we were all “gifted” with visits by dozens of wildlife.
-They came, not only before sunset, but once it was dark, when we turned on the garden light, one species after another graced us with their presence.
+They came, not only before sunset, but once it was dark, when we turned on the garden light, one species graced us with their presence after another.

-As I write this now, the Big Daddy stands tall in his majestic wonder as shown in today’s photos.
-To us, there’s no animal living in Marloth Park that commands more reverence and respect than these special massive males.
+As I write this now, the Big Daddy stands tall in his majestic wonder, as shown in today’s photos.
+To us, no animal living in Marloth Park commands more reverence and respect than these unique massive males.
 Sadly, on occasion, a foolhardy tourist will not respect their strength and girth and may become injured when getting too close.

-Recently, we posted a video we’d seen on Facebook where a man actually touched the head of a Big Daddy, which resulted in an injury to the man’s face.
-We were appalled by how idiotic the man was to actually think he could “pet” the massive animal.
-We never touch any of the wildlife nor do we hand-feed any of them.
+Recently, we posted a video we’d seen on Facebook where a man touched the head of a Big Daddy, which resulted in an injury to the man’s face.
+We were appalled by how idiotic the man was to think he could “pet” the massive animal.
+We never touch any of the wildlife, nor do we hand-feed any of them.